topalli16/RISKV/README.md

-# RISKV
+# RISC - V
-Implementation of a RISK-V processor
+Implementation of a RISKC - V processor